hlowman/ucsb_r_workshop/README.md

 ### Download Videoconferencing Client

 If you do not already have Zoom downloaded on your computer, please make sure to do so before the workshop.
-[Instructions can be found here](https://zoom.us/download) for installing Zoom.
+[Instructions can be found here](https://zoom.us/download){:target="_blank" rel="noopener"} for installing Zoom.

 ### Dowload/Update R and RStudio

 You will need a current version of R and RStudio for this workshop.
-You can find [instructions for installing or updating these programs here](https://datacarpentry.org/R-ecology-lesson/index.html#Install_R_and_RStudio).
+You can find [instructions for installing or updating these programs here](https://datacarpentry.org/R-ecology-lesson/index.html#Install_R_and_RStudio){:target="_blank" rel="noopener"}.

 You are only required to follow the instructions under the **Install R and RStudio** or **Update R and RStudio** sections.